Persian Handicrafts

 *BUY ONLINE PERSIAN CARPET*

-IRANIAN RUGZiloo has unique features in terms of color quality, stability, and durability, as well as patterns and inscriptions; Its roles are the interpretation and reflection of the natural environment of the desert region’s people’s life, and its inscriptions are considered the written document of the history of this land, and all are directed to the good tradition of dedication and charity in the way of God.
+IRANIAN RUGZilou has unique features in terms of color quality, stability, and durability, as well as patterns and inscriptions; Its roles are the interpretation and reflection of the natural environment of the desert region’s people’s life, and its inscriptions are considered the written document of the history of this land, and all are directed to the good tradition of dedication and charity in the way of God.

 An important point is that the clothes produced in Yazd were also woven with cotton thread, and as it was pleasant to wear cotton clothes in the hot and dry summer air of the Yazd desert, sitting on a cotton cloth, in ropes and under The windy coolness, pleasant freshness and of course it had many benefits.

 Cotton thread, which is the raw material and basis of production, was produced in the past with the help of spinning wheels.
-After spinning, the cotton was turned into coils and used for Zilo yarn and weft.
+After spinning, the cotton was turned into coils and used for Zilou yarn and weft.
 This thread was called Hari, Shalit, or official thread in the local language.
 Zilui, which was woven with official yarn, had great strength and its elegance depended on the quality of the spinning stage and of course the precision in the texture.

 Leave a Reply